Lauren Cape-Davenhill

 Profile

-After completing my MA at the School of Oriental and African Studies, I spent eight years working in migrant support and advocacy organisations including the Gatwick Detainees Welfare Group (Crawley, UK), Medicins Sans Frontieres (Athens, Greece) and Right to Remain (Manchester, UK).
+After completing my MA at the School of Oriental and African Studies, I spent several years working in migrant support and advocacy organisations including the Gatwick Detainees Welfare Group (Crawley, UK), Medicins Sans Frontieres (Athens, Greece) and Right to Remain (Manchester, UK).
 My professional background informs my interest in the securitisation and criminalisation of migration, and the racialised dynamics of immigration enforcement.

 Publications

 Boochani, B. et al. (2020).
-Transnational communities for dismantling detention: From Manus Island to the UK.
-CPGP, 6(1): 108-128.
+Transnational communities for dismantling detention: From Manus Island to the UKCPGP, 6(1): 108-128.

 Research interests

 My research interests include the intersections between the criminal justice and immigration systems, bordering, securitization, and the racialised dynamics of border controls.
 I take an interdisciplinary approach, drawing particularly on work from critical human geography, criminology, migration studies and sociology.
-I am interested in exploring ways by which my research and position as a researcher can support the activities of migrant support and advocacy organisations.

 Qualifications

-- MA Social Research Methods (Interdisciplinary), University of Leeds, 2019-20
+• MA Social Research Methods (Interdisciplinary), University of Leeds, 2019-20

-- MA Near and Middle Eastern Studies, School of Oriental and African Studies, 2010-12
+• MA Near and Middle Eastern Studies, School of Oriental and African Studies, 2010-12

-- BSocSc Politics and International Relations, University of Manchester, 2007-10
+• BSocSc Politics and International Relations, University of Manchester, 2007-10